Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 3 Domain 3.0 Security Architecture.md

 C. Sandboxing
 D. SQL injection

-Although NGFWs provide may defensive capa
+Although NGFWs provide may defensive capabilities, SQL injection is an attack instead of a defense.

+# 51-60
+51. A
+52.